 This course explores the art and science of nursing in this clinical course.
 Emphasis is placed on the nursing process, cultural and spiritual awareness, communication, data collection, performance of basic nursing skills, and documentation.
 Principles of safe medication administration are introduced.
 Grade of C required.

-Corequisite: NU 100, NU 100.1
+Prerequisite: Successful admission into the LPN Program Corequisite: NU 100, NU 100.1

-NU 102 Medical Surgical Nursing I (4 Credits)
+NU 102 Medical Surgical Nursing I (6 Credits)